How to Actually Track Your Finances

 With a goal, it feels useful.

 For me, Google Sheets worked best.
 Not because it is advanced, but because it stays out of the way.
-It is simple, easy to access, and flexible enough to shape around what matters to me.
-I removed anything I did not care about and focused only on what I wanted to improve.
+Simple, easy to access, and flexible enough to shape around what matters to me.
+I removed anything I didn't care about and focused on what I wanted to improve.
 Because I tracked the right things, the habit stuck.
+This is also the real reason budgets fail for most people: they lack this alignment.
 And because it stuck, my finances improved naturally over time.

 That is the pattern most people miss.
 Improvement does not come from better tools.
 It comes from better alignment between what you track and why you track it.